20 Things Premium Cigar Smokers Should Know

 17. Should I Inhale My Cigar Smoke?

-Cigar tobacco is usually much stronger than that of cigarettes and you should NOT inhale.
+Cigar tobacco is usually much stronger than cigarettes and you should NOT inhale.
 Instead, keep the smoke in your mouth for a few seconds and then simply blow it out.
 It’s always best to do this while enjoying a nice drink or a meal.

 18. How Do You Enjoy a Great Cigar?